Moving Forward after COP24

-The landmark 2015 Paris Agreement from the 21st Conference of Parties (COP 21) in Paris was a globally recognized climate agreement that unified the world in recognizing the need to combat the threat of climate change.
+Back in 2015, the landmark Paris Agreement from the 21st Conference of Parties (COP 21) was a globally recognized climate agreement that unified the world in recognizing the need to combat the threat of climate change.
 There were specific targets identified to limit global temperature to 2 degrees Celsius above pre-industrial levels, with an emphasis on taking action that target a limit of 1.5 degrees Celsius.
-There is also the overall goal to reach net-zero emissions by 2015.
+There is also the overall goal to reach net-zero emissions by the second half of the century.
 Since then, the task has been to determine exactly how to implement and monitor the actions and financing that need to take place in order to meet these targets.

 The Paris Rulebook

-The most recent discussions have happened at COP24 in Katowice, Poland, during which the plans for these actions began to unfold with the development of the “Paris Rulebook” .
-This rulebook is designed to provide a common system defining how participating countries will communicate and monitor their climate plans with reporting of progress.
+The most recent discussions happened at the COP24 last December in Katowice, Poland, during which the plans for these actions began to unfold with the development of the “Paris Rulebook” .
+This rulebook is designed to provide a common system defining how participating countries will communicate and monitor their climate plans with reporting of progress and was made with the intention of being the document that will implement the Paris Agreement as a sort of “manual”.
 In addition, it will help drive short-term development and implementation of voluntary pledges to reduce greenhouse gas emissions (that were initially published by countries in the lead up to COP21; these were called Intended Nationally Determined Contributions or INDCs).

 A major part of the rulebook is that every five years a global stocktake will occur.
 This will assess the implementation of the Paris Agreement along with the collective progress towards achieving its long and short-term goals.
 This primarily outlines a system of transparency, defines a system of reporting, and gives rules for measuring emissions.
 In addition, it includes a system to measure the impacts of policies compared to what science recommends.
 In order to ensure that participating countries are following the rules, there also exists a compliance mechanism, which invokes an inquiry into any country that does not submit its reports on time (there is some flexibility for developing nations, giving them more time to become compliant).